DiksonRodrigues/quadrinhos-mangar/README.md

 - Open a file by drag&Drop, or open it via the file explorer (only if you have set Cosmic-Comics as default app for this extension)
 - Continue reading where you stopped and more...

-## License
-The Cosmic-Comics is licensed under the GNU GPL v3 License, You can find info on it on the source code and on the internet.

 ## Installation
 ### For Windows